-There’s considerable demand apparently (voicemail, emails, and comments) for me to cut to the chase and draw some preliminary conclusions, based on my experiences so far.
-At this point in time, Dec 07 2013, I’ve got a month of 24×7 use of the winner in my house under my belt, so I’m beginning to really form stronger opinions.
-I don’t really know which firmware of the 3 routers was the most stable.
-Given I returned 2 of the routers last month, I’ll never know, as as I wrapped up testing them each off and on for weeks to see which had the best combination of reliability, features, and speed.
-I had to replace my nearly 3 year old Cisco/Linksys E4200, sinced it was holding me back from getting the new 150Mbps down/50Mbps up I had just been upgraded to, a wonderful problem to have.
+There's considerable demand apparently (voicemail, emails, and comments) for me to cut to the chase and draw some preliminary conclusions, based on my experiences so far.
+At this point in time, Dec 07 2013, I've got a month of 24x7 use of the winner in my house, so I'm beginning to form stronger opinions.
+I'll never really know which firmware of the 3 routers was the most stable, given I returned 2 of the routers last month.
+But I had already tested all three pretty extensively, to see which had the best combination of reliability, features, and speed for my home.
+The initial question was about a router that would replace my nearly 3 year old Cisco/Linksys E4200, since I found it was holding me back from getting the new 150Mbps down/50Mbps up service I had just been upgraded to by my cable provider.
+A wonderful problem to have!

 the best choice for you may very well be different:

 - If you are a power user and prefer a bit more geeky UI, including a deeper look at the underlying Linux logs, then the ASUS RT-AC68U seems likely to be a great choice for you.
 Many more WiFi advanced settings tweaks available, for the the advanced user to tinker with.

 - If you are after absolute best WiFi performance overall (according to other benchmarks), and/or want to do a minor tweak to turn on telnet access to many of those ASUS-like peeks under the hood, then the Netgear R7000 may be the way to go for your family.

 - If minimizing downtime for gamers or VPN (work-at-home) users is your highest priority selection criteria, then the Linksys EA6900 currently seems to be the best choice, considering it rarely reboots when making routine changes like creating DHCP reservations, or altering port forwarding rules.
 I demonstrate this in the video below.